On the $p$-supports of a holonomic $\mathcal{D}$-module: Statement of the main result and general reductions in its proof

-\begin{prop} A left $D_{X/S}$-module is coherent \cite[0.5.3]{EGAI} if and only if it is quasi-coherent as an $\mathcal{O}_X$-module and its module of sections over any open of an affine covering is a finitely generated left module over the ring of sections of $D_{X/S}$ \cite[3.1.3 (ii)]{BerthI}.

-Furthermore on X affine the functor of global sections is an equivalence from the category of coherent left $D_{X/S}$-modules to the category of finitely generated left modules over the global sections of $D_{X/S}$ \cite[3.1.3 (iii)]{BerthI}.
-Note also that coherence is preserved under base change.
+\begin{prop} \begin{enumerate} \item A left $D_{X/S}$-module is coherent if and only if it is quasi-coherent as an $\mathcal{O}_X$-module and its module of sections over any open of an affine covering is a finitely generated left module over the ring of sections of $D_{X/S}.$ \item Assume that X is affine.
+Then the functor of global sections is an equivalence from the category of coherent left $D_{X/S}$-modules to the category of finitely generated left modules over the global sections of $D_{X/S}.$ \end{enumerate} \end{prop}